yar123yar/Churn-Analysis/README.md

 # Churn-Analysis

-This project focuses on analyzing customer churn at ABC Bank, identifying key factors contributing to attrition, and proposing actionable insights to improve customer retention strategies.
+This project focuses on analyzing customer churn at American Bank of Commerce (ABC) Bank, identifying key factors contributing to attrition, and proposing actionable insights to improve customer retention strategies.
 The analysis uses statistical methods, data visualization, and machine learning techniques to extract meaningful insights from a bank customer dataset.

 # Objective
 To analyze factors contributing to customer churn.